Stellar initial mass function in the 100-pc solar neighbourhood: Method

-The most straightforward way to model unresolved binaries is to pair two groups of stars drawing from the same IMF randomly, then synthesize the luminosity for the unresolved ones to match the observation.
-However, the mass-ratio distribution obtained by random pairing cannot match the observed ones \citep[e.g. large sample wide binary statistics produced by][]{raghavanSurveyStellarFamilies2010, el-badry2019a}.
+The most straightforward way to model unresolved binaries is to pair two groups of stars drawn randomly from the same IMF, then synthesize the luminosity for the unresolved ones to match the observations.
+To ensure consistency with observed mass ratio distributions in field binaries \citep[e.g., large sample wide binary statistics produced by][]{raghavanSurveyStellarFamilies2010, el-badry2019a}, we incorporate an operator that acts on both the period distribution and mass-ratio distribution in our model, accounting for the evolutionary processes that modify our assumed initial binary population distributions to the observed ones in the solar neighbourhood.
+This approach was pioneered by \citet{kroupa1995b} for IMF measurements and has been further developed in subsequent works \citep{marks2011a, dabringhausen2022}.

-Specifically, the overall shape of the observed mass-ratio distribution (slopes, break point, etc.) is very different and a feature of the present-day mass-ratio distribution called twin phenomenon is identified, which is a statistical excess of nearly equal-mass binaries ($0.95<q<1$).
-The discrepancy will lead to ill-describing of the binary main sequence in our forward model.
+Specifically, the overall shape of the observed mass-ratio distribution (slopes, break point, etc.) differs substantially from random pairing, and a feature of the present-day mass-ratio distribution called the twin phenomenon is identified, which manifests as a statistical excess of nearly equal-mass binaries ($0.95<q<1$).
+This discrepancy would lead to an inaccurate description of the binary main sequence in our forward model.
 Thus, we introduce a procedure to modulate the random-pairing-like mass-ratio distribution to the observed one.
-The most intuitive way is to mimic the dynamical process of binary systems in star clusters to conduct the conversion.
-And dynamical evolution mainly works as the function of the binding energy of the binary system.
-Disrupted binaries will enter the field as single stars, thus affecting the shape of the observed mass function.
-However, the mass-ratio distribution has been suggested to be insensitive to dynamical evolution on the energy after formation \citep{parkerBinaryCompanionMass2013}, so we build a dynamical operator as a function of both binding energy and mass ratio which will be described in detail in Sec.\ref{sec:procedure}.
+The most intuitive approach is to mimic the dynamical processes of binary systems in star clusters to effect this conversion.
+Dynamical evolution acts primarily as a function of the binding energy of the binary system.
+Disrupted binaries enter the field as single stars, thereby affecting the shape of the observed mass function.
+However, the mass-ratio distribution has been suggested to be insensitive to dynamical evolution in energy after formation \citep{parkerBinaryCompanionMass2013}, so we construct a dynamical operator as a function of both binding energy and mass ratio, which will be described in detail in \Cref{sec:procedure}.